Do you love wolves? Check out our new wolf action website, SaveOurWolvesorg.

 The Center has been campaigning for gray wolves since our inception.
 While promoting the need to protect, reestablish and recover wolves in all suitable habitat in the lower 48, we also work regionally to fight the specific threats wolves face in the states where they still survive.

-Our legal work led to the 1998 reintroduction of Mexican gray wolves into the Apache and Gila national forests.
+Our lawsuit with allies led to the 1998 reintroduction of Mexican gray wolves into the Apache and Gila national forests.
 The Center — founded in the Gila in 1989 and with staff in the reintroduction area to this day — monitors wolf and habitat management.
-We’ve vigorously challenged federal shooting and trapping of Mexican wolves and are pushing for the resumption of wolf releases from captivity to the wild.
-We’ve petitioned and sued for changes in Mexican wolf management, development of a new, science-based Mexican wolf recovery plan, and listing of the Mexican wolf as an endangered subspecies.
+We’ve vigorously challenged federal shooting and trapping of Mexican wolves and are pushing for the resumption of effective wolf releases from captivity to the wild.
+We’ve petitioned and sued to achieve reforms in Mexican wolf management, development of a science-based Mexican wolf recovery plan, and to list the Mexican wolf as an endangered subspecies.
 We help organize public pressure on agencies and elected officials to provide maximum protection for these beleaguered animals.

 Northern Rockies Region

 In the northern Rocky Mountains, the Center was part of several successful lawsuits that delayed the removal of federal protections for wolves from April 2003, when first promulgated by the Bush administration, until May 2011, when protections were finally (though still prematurely) removed through an infamous congressional rider.
 Our legal efforts helped to allow the wolf population to grow by 1,000 animals during those eight years, from 761 to 1,774.
 Now that management has been turned over to state wildlife managers, we fight to protect wolves from trophy hunting and other exploitation.